• Home

 21. Chicken or Vegetable Bouillon Cubes

-Bouillon cubes are tiny flavor bombs that turn plain water into a usable cooking liquid — for rice, pasta, soups, gravies, and sauces.
-They weigh almost nothing, take up almost no space, and have a shelf life of up to two years.
-Every emergency food pantry needs at least one container of chicken bouillon and one of vegetable, full stop.
+Bouillon cubes activate flavor in plain water, providing a base for liquid that can be used in rice, pasta, soups, gravies, and sauces.
+They are lightweight and stored in a small container with a shelf life of two years.
+Every emergency food pantry should have at least one container each of chicken and vegetable bouillon.

 22. Soy Sauce